-Using the same toothbrush for long periods, not only leads to improper cleaning but also causes accumulation of food particles and debris at various areas around the teeth that can lead to several gum diseases and an overall decline in oral and general health.
-At Channel Island Family dental Office, our dentist in Oxnard always educate the patients about the role of a clean toothbrush in maintaining the good health of teeth, gums, and other oral tissues.
+Using the same toothbrush for long periods, not only leads to improper cleaning but also causes the accumulation of food particles and debris in various areas around the teeth that can lead to several gum diseases and an overall decline in oral and general health.
+At Channel Islands Family Dental, our Dentist in Oxnard always educates the patients about the role of a clean toothbrush in maintaining the good health of teeth, gums, and other oral tissues.

 - With proper toothbrushing twice a day, your toothbrush wears out quickly and it is important to recognize the signs to keep a check on your toothbrush to maintain good oral health.

-- Most dental professionals recommend, one should use a toothbrush with soft bristles and should be changed after every 3-4 months.
+- Most dental professionals recommend one should use a toothbrush with soft bristles which should be changed after every 3-4 months.

-- For those people who brush more than twice or brush after meals, say three to four times a day, and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.
+- Those people who brush more than twice or brush after meals say three to four times a day and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.

 - Always remember, when the bristles start to fray and lose their stiffness, the toothbrush is almost ready to be replaced.

 - First and foremost, it’s crucial to completely rinse your toothbrush after each usage.
 By doing so, you may get rid of any toothpaste residue and other particles and stop bacteria from growing on your toothbrush.